duongnguyen321/api-hua/README.md

 - **GET /products/type/:type**

-  - Description: Get products by type with optional filtering by minPrice and maxPrice.
+  - Description: Get products by type with optional filtering by minprice and maxprice.
   - Parameters:
     - `type` (string): The type of products to retrieve.
 Use "all" to get all products.
-    - `minPrice` (optional, number): The minimum price of products to retrieve.
+    - `minprice` (optional, number): The minimum price of products to retrieve.
-    - `maxPrice` (optional, number): The maximum price of products to retrieve.
+    - `maxprice` (optional, number): The maximum price of products to retrieve.
   - Returns: An array of products matching the specified criteria.

 - **GET /products/:id**